vjlab/resources/README.md

  - [`m3-tips-and-tricks`](./content/m3-tips-and-tricks.md) - A dumping ground for how to use M3 slightly more efficiently.

 3. #### Tech Tips
+ - [`Software installation and prep work`](./content/things.md) - Software we used, and some basics to read up on.
  - [`Data wrangling with python`](./content/Tutorial%20-%20Pandas.ipynb) - Data wrangling with python, using the `pandas` library.
  - [`R-ggtree-demo`](./content/R-ggtree_demo.pdf) - How to plot some basic trees with `ggtree`, in R. This PDF document should be viewable in your browser, but doesn't always; you can download it to view it if required.
  - [`misc-learning-to-code`](./content/misc-learning-to-code.md) - tutorial on how to *learn* to code, not actually on how to code.
 Has links for the latter.